Drunk Driving Accidents and Wrongful Death Actions in Kansas City

 There may be other damages and losses included in your claim, depending on the unique circumstances in your case.
 Your Kansas City drunk driving accident lawyer calculates the maximum value for your claim and presents that to the insurance provider to begin negotiating a settlement for your claim.
 If you the insurance company refuses to pay a fair sum, a personal injury lawsuit may be filed to force the matter into court.

-Filing a Wrongful Death Claim for a DUI Accident in Kansas or Missouri
+Wrongful Death Claim After a DUI Accident in Kansas or Missouri

-In DUI accidents involving a fatality, the surviving family members may file a wrongful death lawsuit against the drunk driver.
+In DUI accidents involving a fatality, the surviving family members may file a wrongful death lawsuit against the drunk driver in Missouri and Kansas.
 In Missouri, they may also file an action against the person or business who served the alcohol to the driver before the crash.
 A wrongful death lawsuit is a complicated legal process.
 The best thing you can do to increase the chance of receiving justice for your loved one is to hire an experienced attorney to represent your family.

 Our legal team aggressively pursues wrongful death claims.
 We understand that money will not relieve the pain.
 However, we want the family to receive some measure of justice by seeing a negligent driver held accountable for his or her actions that caused the death of their loved one.